Inventory

 Item Definitions

-To create your item definitions, you do this in JSON and upload it to your Steamworks developer portal In the above sections, we outlined the various things you can do and the Schema link at the top guides you to Valve's documentation on creating that JSON.
+To create your item definitions, you do this in JSON and upload them to your Steamworks developer portal.
+In the above sections, we outlined the various things you can do and the Schema link at the top guides you to Valve's documentation on creating that JSON.

 Code Free